m3steele/xm-labs-xMatters-By-Phone-v2/README.md

 4. Twilio Function **xm_group** is initiated.
    - Prompts the user to select a target group for the notification.
    - Configure up to 9 groups as options in the prompts.
-   - If creating an xMatters incident, this funciton will redirect to xm_incident script and prompt the user for an incident severity.
+   - If creating an xMatters incident, this function will redirect to **xm_incident** script and prompt the user for an incident severity.
-   - Setting defaultSeverity setting will use the value set instead of redirecting to xm_incident script.
+   - Setting **defaultSeverity** setting will use the value set instead of redirecting to **xm_incident** script.
 This means the user will not have the opportunity to set the severity.

 ```
 What group would you like to alert.
 Press 1 for xyz.
 Press 2 for jkl.
 Press 3 for mno.